thomaseizinger/rust-jsonrpc-client/README.md

 ## How does it work?

 We take a trait as input to a proc-macro and output another one that has default implementations for all the functions.
-This allows us to take away all the boilerplate of making JSON-RPC call and you get to define a nice interface at the same time!
+This allows us to take away all the boilerplate of making JSON-RPC calls and you get to define a nice interface at the same time!

 ## How do I use it?